Jud McMillin: Personal life

 Jud McMillin was born at Good Samaritan Hospital in Cincinnati.
 He spent his early years near the Franklin County/Dearborn County line.
 He attended Franklin County High school where he excelled in both academics and athletics; he played football and baseball.
 McMillin then went on to go to college at the University of Cincinnati where he earned a bachelor's degree in Economics.
 While there, McMillin played on the baseball team and was named a captain of his team during his junior and senior years.
-After graduating from the University of Cincinnati, McMillin attended the University of Mississippi where he earned his law degree.
+After graduating from the University of Cincinnati, McMillin attended the University of Mississippi where he earned his Juris Doctor degree.
 After graduation, he was a deputy prosecutor in Dayton, Ohio.

 McMillin resigned as a prosecutor after he became involved in a relationship with the complaining witness on in a domestic violence case on which he was the assigned prosecutor.

 The woman later filed a lawsuit against him for legal malpractice, intentional infliction of emotional distress, and breach of fiduciary duty, but the lawsuit was withdrawn, and the Ohio Bar Association did not find an ethical violation by McMillin.

 McMillin's status as an attorney is listed as "inactive" on the website of the Supreme Court of Ohio.